benjaminpcollins/benjaminpcollins/README.md

 ## 🌌 Interests

-- High-redshift galaxies and the ISM
+- Early galaxy formation and evolution
 - AGN feedback and its role in star formation quenching
 - Synergies between JWST and ground-based telescopes
 - Multiwavelength data analysis and astroinformatics